 The purpose of our club is to encourage and promote fun and good friendship thru square dancing.

 The Kettle Squares was organized in 1975 by a group of teachers.
 Dorothy Willers, a gym teacher, and Wayne Havey, a Sheboygan Falls High School teacher/later principal, wanted to form a club of square dancers.
 Starting out with an introductory set of lessons at the Sheboygan Falls Elementary & Middle School gym, with caller Ralph Everson of Two Rivers as the instructor, a good share of the participants were teachers.
 As the 11 couples became more interested, they formed the Kettle Squares.

 In square dance clubs, unless a member is single, offices are held by couples.
 Therefore, Don and Janet Klemme were elected the first presidents.
-Charter members of the club include Wayne and Evelyn Havey, Roland and Veronica Gilles, Don and Mary Ann Otte, Gary (and the late Judy) Henderson, Klemmes, and Tom and Pat Pibal.
+Charter members of the club include Evelyn (and the late Wayne) Havey, Roland and Veronica Gilles, Don and Mary Ann Otte, Gary (and the late Judy) Henderson, Klemmes, and Tom and Pat Pibal.

 The club grew to include members from virtually every walk of life and with it grew each dancer's circle of friends and acquaintances.
 And with that in mind, square dancing lends itself ideally to a celebration: the dancers are a party waiting to happen.
 Over the years that the club has been in existence, the Kettle Squares have danced at countless anniversaries, weddings and birthdays.
 The club has attended sad occasions as well, such as funerals, where of course, nobody danced.